 We are the cause of that poverty - and the onus is on us to share deeply and completely. (firstname.lastname@example.org)

-- all of 19 years, dalit, landless, mother working
+- 19 years, dalit, landless.
+Her mother worked

 At that time a friend of ours was willing

 to fund her GNM (Nursing) course.
-It was not that expensive, and would improve her prospects somewhat.
-Sukanya beamed down the phone at the news, immediately went around colleges,
+I Sukanya beamed down the phone at the news, immediately went around colleges,

 found out the costs, called me up to confirm if she may pay the chalaan.
 She convinced

 her mother, a sweeper, that she has to study further.
 The mother has agreed to